gallery-closegallery-nextgallery-previous

 New Beginnings

-Duncan’s son John was able, slowly, to rebuild the family’s fortunes.
-These efforts were crowned when his son Arthur married an English heiress, Miss Sarah Stratton, from Kent.
+The efforts to rebuild the Forbes fortune were crowned when John’s son Arthur married an English heiress, Miss Sarah Stratton, from Kent.
 They had now the means to renovate Culloden House into a fine new house.

 Their plan was for a house designed in a manner made fashionable by Robert Adam, the pre-eminent architect of this time.